-How Can I Tell If My Internet Is Being Throttled by My ISP?
+How Can I Tell If My ISP Is Throttling My Internet?

-This trick works because ISPs sometimes throttle your speeds when they notice certain types of traffic (like torrenting or streaming), and a VPN encrypts your data so the ISP can’t see what kind of traffic is coming and going.
+This trick works because ISPs sometimes throttle your speeds when they notice certain types of traffic, like torrenting.
+However, a VPN encrypts your data and connection, so the ISP can’t see what you’re doing online.

-Of course, there are other reasons you could be experiencing slower speeds than you’re used to.
-And using a VPN isn’t helpful in every situation.
-Never fear!
+Of course, there are reasons for slower speeds other than ISP throttling, like traffic congestion and general connection issues.
 We’ll walk you through everything you need to know about internet bandwidth throttling to determine if that is indeed your issue.

 What is throttling?

-Internet throttling is when your ISP intentionally limits your internet bandwidth or speed.
-Providers do this for a number of reasons, and it usually manifests as a sloth-like connection.
+Throttling is when your ISP intentionally limits your connection’s bandwidth.
+Providers do this for several reasons, and it usually manifests as a sloth-like connection.

 Why do ISPs throttle your connection?

-ISPs have a ton of excuses reasons for throttling your internet.
+ISPs have many reasons for throttling your internet connection.
 But these are the top four culprits:

 - Network congestion